marksherm04/horiseon/README.md

 #### Changed "div" in "header" to "nav class" and "div" to "nav" which enclosed the "ul"

 #### Updated style.css to reflect these changed from "div" to "nav" for the "header"

+#### Added "main" tags under the "header/hero section"

+#### Changed "div class" to "section class"

 #### Added "alt" attributes to all "img

+#### Took out "class=float-left/right" in html and added "float:right/left" to style sheet, also added "margin left/right" to the images to make them properly spaced out